MIDFIELDR/collaboration_tools/pages/p002-admin-collaboration.md

 appears with a message on the status of the push.
 You can close the window.

+To confirm that your changes have been correctly pushed, navigate to the GitHub repo.
+You should find that the remote repository contains your recent edits.

 ------------------------------------------------------------------------

 <a href="#top">▲ top of page</a>